Skip to main content

 4.5.2B Consistency

 Local terms and management procedures must be consistent with the guiding principles, basic terms, and general management procedures that apply to all graduate assistantships.
-Consistency is judged by the Graduate College in consultation with the Division of Finance and Administration and the Graduate Council as appropriate.
+Consistency is judged by the Graduate College in consultation with the Division of Finance and Operations, Human Resources and Workforce Strategy, and the Graduate Council as appropriate.

 4.5.3 Exceptions for a Graduate Assistantship Awarded to a Specific Student

-The Graduate College, in consultation with the Division of Finance and Administration and the Graduate Council as appropriate, has the authority to evaluate and respond to requests for exceptions to one or more elements of this policy for a graduate assistantship that is awarded to a specific student.
+The Graduate College, in consultation with the Division of Finance and Operations, Human Resources and Workforce Strategy, and the Graduate Council as appropriate, has the authority to evaluate and respond to requests for exceptions to one or more elements of this policy for a graduate assistantship that is awarded to a specific student.

 Revision History